jennyslu/load-prediction/README.md

 'dow']
 ```

+## Feature selection and hyperparameter tuning

+Given more time I would like to tune hyper parameters for the RFRegressor and also do more engineering of the weekend model to produce more consistent results.

 ## Overall results

 ![results](results.png)

 We can see that model does not too bad up until April 2013 but testing error increases significantly at this point.

 Overall, training error remains low for the entire dataset.

 It appears that the model regularly fails to predict a certain time period accurately.